Ewing Sarcoma in Children

 - Bone marrow aspiration or biopsy.
 Bone marrow is found in the center of some bones.
 It’s where blood cells are made.
 A small amount of bone marrow fluid may be taken.
 This is called aspiration.
 Or solid bone marrow tissue may be taken.
 This is called a core biopsy.
 Bone marrow is usually taken from the hip bone.
 This test may be done to see if cancer cells have reached the bone marrow.

 - Tumor biopsy.
 A sample of the tumor is taken.
 It may be taken with a needle or by a surgical cut (incision).
 It is checked under a microscope for cancer cells.
-A biopsy is needed to diagnose neuroblastoma.
+A biopsy is needed to diagnose sarcomas.

-How is Ewing sarcoma in children treated?
+How is Ewing sarcoma in children treated in a child?